Inverse problems for Lorentzian manifolds and non-linear hyperbolic equations: Determination of the earliest light observation sets

 Our next aim is to consider the global problem of constructing the set of the earliest light observations in $U$ of all points $q\in J(p^-,p^+)$.
-To this end, we need to handle the technical problem that in the set $ {\mathcal Y}((\vec x,\vec\xi))$ we have not analyzed if we observe singularities. \MTEXT{Also, we have not {\mattitext analyzed the waves in the set $M_0\setminus \V((\vec x,\vec \xi),t_0)$ } where singularities caused by caustics or their interactions may appear, see (\ref{eq: summary of assumptions 2}).
-To avoid these difficulties,} we define next the sets $\S_{reg} ((\vec x,\vec \xi),t_0)$ of points near which we observe singularities in a 3-dimensional set.
+To this end, we need to handle the technical problem that {\vtext in the set $ {\mathcal Y}(\vec x,\vec\xi)$, see {(\ref{Y-set}), we have not analyzed if we observe singularities.
+Moreover, we have not analyzed the wave $\U^{(4)}$ in the set $J^+(q)$, if {\vtext the geodesics intersect at $q$ and} the velocity vectors of the geodesics at the point $q$ are not linearly independent, or in the set $M_0\setminus \V(\vec x,\vec \xi)$ that is the causal future of first conjugate points of the geodesics $\gamma_{x_j,\xi_j}$.
+As discussed in Remark 3.2, the waves created by the non-linear interaction can be very complicated in these sets.} To avoid these difficulties, we make the following definition} }